CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The route from Barranquilla to Cucuta is at a distance of 525.7 mi (846 km), which take about 16 hours of travel by bus.
 The terrestrial transportation companies that cover this route Barranquilla-Cucuta are xxxxxxxxxxxxxxx, and propose bus tickets at low-cost rates and in a variety of schedules.
 The buses leave from the terminal xxxxxx located in Barranquilla, direction Cucuta, to the terminal xxxxxx.
 The municipality of Cucuta has a temperate and warm climate, with an average annual temperature of 49 °F (9.4 °C).
 The maximum temperature reaches 66.5 °F (19.2 °C) and the minimum drops to 28 °F (-2.2 °C), which are determined by its thermal floors.
 You should come ready for rain at any season of the year.

-Why book Barranquilla to Cucuta bus with redBus?
+Why book a Barranquilla a Cucuta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Barranquilla to Cucuta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Barranquilla to Cucuta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Barranquilla is located at the height from 4 mamsl to 98mamsl, depending on the area of the city.
 The distance from Barranquilla to Bogota is 764 mi (1230 km) and the travel takes approximately 24 hours.
 Barranquilla doesn't have a specific foundation date, the city was born spontaneously due to the agglomeration of indigenous and Spanish who settled the area approximately since 1530.
 According to Gonzalo Fernandez de Oviedo y Valdes, this place was a canoe pier, where diverse goods were sold as salt and prawns, among others.Its history starts with the independence of the Spanish power, in the Free State of Cartagena in 1813; at this time it was called first Billa de Barlovento as recognition, to finally be Barranquilla and its celebration date on April the 7th.In the middle of the 19th century, the city acquires importance as sea and river port of Colombia and thanks to steam boat, Cali achieve being in contact with cities as Cali or Medellin, transforming into the entrance door of new products and travellers from all over the world.
 In the 20th century the city consolidates as city mainly of business and is called "the Gold Door of Colombia".
 Nowadays it's known as a city of great cultural wealth and with the Carnival of Barranquilla, the biggest festival of the country.